January 20, 2026 (3mo ago) — last updated March 25, 2026 (1mo ago)

 2. Tiimo

 Tiimo is a visual daily planner built specifically for neurodivergent users.
-Its block-style timeline, icons, colors, and countdown timers help externalize time and ease transitions—especially useful for time blindness.
+Its block-style timeline, icons, colors, and countdown timers help externalize time and ease transitions, which is especially useful for time blindness.

 Key features: